ChevronETC/WaveFD.jl/README.md

-Wave.jl
+WaveFD.jl
 =======
-Wave.jl contains a reference collection of single time step wavefield propagation codes.
+WaveFD.jl contains a reference collection of single time step wavefield propagation codes.
 The propagator kernels are written in c++, and we expose both c++ and Julia APIs for propagating wavefields.

 # Naming conventions